wpsharks/s2member-kb/tutorials/2015/234-s2eot-shortcode-documentation.md

 ---

 - `mode=""` In some cases you might want to request a specific type of EOT; i.e., a fixed EOT (if available), or only the NPT (next payment time).
-If you don't set a mode, the default behavior is to display a fixed EOT if it can be determined; else display the NPR (next payment time) if it can be determined.
+If you don't set a mode, the default behavior is to display a fixed EOT if it can be determined; else display the NPT (next payment time) if it can be determined.
 Otherwise, nothing is returned.

   **Available Modes (Optional):**

   - `mode=""` Default.
 Fixed EOT; else NPT (next payment time); else empty format.
   - `mode="fixed"` Only display a fixed EOT (if possible), else display the empty format.
-  - `mode="next"` Only display an NPR (next payment time), else display the empty format.
+  - `mode="next"` Only display an NPT (next payment time), else display the empty format.

   **Example Use:**